What is MedBiquitous?

 Why do the health professions need technology standards?

 The health professions are undergoing a number of changes.
 Quality improvement and education have started to merge.
 Competencies are changing education and training.
-In addition, changes to how clinicians maintain their certification necessitate enhanced communications between specialty boards and educators.
-Realizing these changes across the many educators, certifying boards, and practice environments affected will be impossible without technology standards to bridge the gaps between these groups.
+In addition, changes to how clinicians maintain their certification necessitate enhanced communications between learners/professionals, certification organizations, and educators.
+Realizing these changes across the many educators, certifying bodies, and practice environments affected will be impossible without technology standards to bridge the gaps between these groups.
 Standards are essential to track clinical education and training, measure its efficacy, integrate education and improvement resources with systems at the point of care, deploy online courses in different environments, and link education and performance data to core competencies and curricula.

 For example, MedBiquitous standards enable Dr. Doe's specialty board to communicate with his specialty society and track which of his maintenance of certification requirements he has completed.
 MedBiquitous standards also enable his hospital to deploy virtual patients and online compliance training created by a sister institution and communicate the effectiveness of that training to partner organizations.
 Standards allow Dr. Doe's medical school to integrate the systems that help them manage, evaluate, and deliver the curriculum.

 MedBiquitous standards also help schools track their curriculum, resources, and learner data against competency frameworks.
 Standards make it possible for the learner to use this data after the program is complete – allowing the learner to get a complete picture of their progression in competence across their career.
 Programs can know what tasks a learner has been entrusted to do without direct supervision, facilitating career transitions and allowing learners to start training at the appropriate level.